bonitasoft/bonita-doc/md/multi-language-pages.md

 ### Add languages to Bonita Portal

 Before you can view a page in a language, that language must be supported for Bonita web applications.
 French is one of the default languages supported, so you just need to add support for Russian.
 To do this, [add Russian from the Community translations to your Bonita Portal](languages.md).
-Make sure that you add both the Community and Subscription files.
 Then restart your Bonita Studio, start the Portal, and change the language to Russian to check that it is available.

 ### Add a localization asset to the page